 Winter is here and the weather is getting cold.
 Do you need a safe place to warm up?

-If you are part of a family with children under 18, take a look at Multnomah County's list of shelters for families.
+If you are part of a family with children under 18, you can find a place to stay or a place to get warm in Multnomah County's list of shelters for families.

 Questions?
 Call, text, or email a librarian to get personalized help -- or ask the librarian on duty the next time you're at the library.
 We will do our best to find the right resource or service for you!